ankitshubham97/face_recognition/README.md

 ## Special mention

 This project is forked from Adam Geitgey's repository [face_recognition](https://github.com/ageitgey/face_recognition).
-Visit that repository for a deeper insight of face ecognition mechanism!
+Visit that repository for a deeper insight of face recognition mechanism!